hoaproject/Contributions-Symfony-ConsoleBridge/README.md

 ### Helpers

-The real power of the library are its helpers: they let you manager every terminal components.
+The real power of the library comes from its helpers: they let you manager every terminal components.
 You will first have to manually load them:

 ```php